This question is a pretty easy one to answer. It’s not a scam, but it is highly over-priced for what you get.

 - Ask your Bank/Loan company how much their insurance vehicle for the debt/mortgage costs.

-- Go to an insurance company (in Canada you can even go to the Insurance company associated with the bank), ask them how much it would cost for a rolling 5 year term insurance policy for the amount owing on your mortgage.
+- Visit an insurance company.
+In Canada you can even go to the Insurance company associated with the bank.
+Ask them how much it would cost for a rolling 5 year term insurance policy for the amount owing on your mortgage.

 - Most times the term insurance will be cheaper (if not every time), so this is the first reason not to buy your lender’s mortgage insurance service

-- If you want to have fun, ask your lender if your insurance rates drop, while you pay down the principle on your loan?
-My guess the answer to this is No, so you are actually paying the same amount for an insurance policy with dropping value.
+- If you want to have fun, ask your lender if your insurance rates drop, when you pay down the principle on your loan?
+My guess the answer to this is No. You are actually paying the same amount for an insurance policy with dropping value.

-If you really want to be keen, after the first 5 year term of your insurance that you got from another source, see if it would be cheaper to let the policy lapse and get another 5 year term life insurance package for the remaining amount on your Mortgage, if it is, think about doing this (but remember if you let the policy lapse you will have to go through all proof of insurability tests, like a medical again).
+After the first 5 year term of your insurance that you got from another source, ask if it would be cheaper to let the policy lapse and get another 5 year term life insurance package for the remaining amount on your Mortgage.
+If it is, think about doing this (but remember if you let the policy lapse you will have to go through all proof of insurability tests, like a medical again).

-So remember, mitigating the risk of a large debt by having a life insurance policy in place is a good thing (in my opinion), however, Mortgage Insurance typically offered by lenders is usually too expensive.
+Remember, mitigating the risk of a large debt by having a life insurance policy in place is a good thing .
+Mortgage Insurance typically offered by lenders is usually too expensive.